jamescurran/jamescurran.github.io/_posts/2013-09-12-Shakespeare-compiler-for-NET.md

  So creating code-generator was much like the other two, with an almost one-to-one correspondence between the text produced by the earlier back-ends and the RunSharp commands used by this one.

  But one key difference, was that, for the text-producing compilers, the only common object I needed to pass around was a TextWriter.
-Here, I'd need at least three, one representing the assembly being built, one for the class, and one for the method this code is being written to.
+Here, I&apos;d need at least three, one representing the assembly being built, one for the class, and one for the method this code is being written to.
 I had handled the TextWriter by creating a new virtual method implemented in all the AST node.
-I didn't want to create another method needing to be implemented everywhere, particularly when the Irony framework already provided a virtual method, `Evaluate()` which was designed for walking the tree.
+I didn&apos;t want to create another method needing to be implemented everywhere, particularly when the Irony framework already provided a virtual method, `Evaluate()` which was designed for walking the tree.
 I needed to write this back-end (and then rewrite the others) to use `Evaluate()`.

  The problem here was that the only thing passed to the `Evaluate` method is a `ScriptThread` object, which was defined by the Irony framework.
 How do I get my variables passed along with it.
 Well, buried deep within a ScriptThread is a dictionary which can be used to pass random objects while recursing through the parse tree.

  However, all is not well, yet.
 I needed a way of putting different objects into the dictionary based on which compiler had been chosen.
 To handle this, I created the IHasPerpareScope interface.
 It has just one member, a PrepareScope method.
-The CompilerLoader class, while it's scanning all the classes in an assembly for AstNode-derived classes, will now also look for a class implementing IHasPrepareScope, and if one is found, instantiate the object and call PrepareScope on it.
-So, by just creating such a class, it's called at the right time.
+The CompilerLoader class, while it&apos;s scanning all the classes in an assembly for AstNode-derived classes, will now also look for a class implementing IHasPrepareScope, and if one is found, instantiate the object and call PrepareScope on it.
+So, by just creating such a class, it&apos;s called at the right time.

  Handling this, required stepping up our command-line interface a bit: